The formal affine Demazure algebra and real finite reflection groups: Appendix

 \section{Appendix}

-In the present section, we provide some computations of products of up to seven Demazure elements for arbitrary finite root systems.

-\begin{calc} Let $I_2(m)$ be a dihedral group, $m\geq 3$.
+In the present section, we provide computations for products of up to seven formal Demazure elements for all root systems. \begin{calc} Let $W$ be a real finite reflection group, let $\Sigma$ be a root system of $W$, and let $\alpha,\beta\in\Sigma$.
 Below are explicit formulas for the products of $X_\alpha$ and $X_\beta$ up to seven elements.
 The formulas are written so that the coefficient to the left of a $\delta$-term in the expansion of the product appears after the colon.

 \end{calc}